cs-equitable-grading-practices/playbook/_chapters/900-how-to-contribute/100-contributor-instructions.md

    basic format of `ddd-slug.md`, where `ddd` is a number, `slug` is the slug you've entered in the page's metadata, and `.md` is the file extension.
    Just look at the existing files already in that directory, find the highest number, and add 10 so your new play will go at the end numerically.
+If there are no other plays currently in the incubator, number yours 010.
 5. Plays added in the {% include chapter-link.html slug="incubator" %} will
    be reviewed and moved to an appropriate chapter.
 6. Check it in and create a pull request to send your contribution to github